‘A Complete Unknown’: Bob Dylan’s Activism Watered Down or Revitalised?

 Review - Matilda Forss

-I am very on the fence about whether or not Mangold’s newest biopic A Complete Unknown (2024) is a political movie or not.
+I am very on the fence about whether or not James Mangold’s newest Bob Dylan biopic, A Complete Unknown (2024), is a political movie or not.
 Let me explain why.

 Is the film suffused with activism or devoid of it?
 Copyright: Searchlight Pictures © All Rights Reserved.
 Photo: IMDb.